This accessibility statement applies to careerswales.gov.wales, and microsites and applications managed by Careers Wales.

 We are working with developers to achieve full compliance to the Web Content Accessibility Guidelines version 2.1 AA standards.

-We are building in new guidelines for PDFs and videos to ensure that future videos, PDFs and other documents will be fully compliant with the Web Content Accessibility Guidelines 2.1.
+We have built in new guidelines for PDFs and videos to ensure that future videos, PDFs and other documents will be fully compliant with the Web Content Accessibility Guidelines 2.1.

 We are working with external accessibility companies to have a full site assessment and working with them on a consultative basis over future developments.